 It’s nothing like the stuff you can buy in the shops.

 They water it down, add vegetable oil, salt, or sweeteners, when it really doesn’t need to be that complicated.

-One of the things I especially love about this particular recipe for raw vegan almond milk is that it’s the perfect balance of water to almonds.
+One of the things I especially love about this particular recipe for raw almond milk is that it’s the perfect balance of water to almonds.